-- Persons who administer medications but are not staff members (i.e. the patient who is self-administering) receive training and appropriate information about: nature of the medication, how to administer medications (frequency, route and dose), the expected actions and side effects of the medications to be administered, and how to monitor the effects of the medications. - Before administering a medication, the LIP or appropriate health care professional administering the medication advises the patient, or if appropriate, the patient's family about any potential clinically significant adverse reaction, and/or other concerns about administering a new medication. - Documentation of above information is placed in the medication administration record (MAR).
+- Persons who administer medications but are not staff members (i.e. the patient who is selfadministering) receive training and appropriate information about: nature of the medication, how to administer medications (frequency, route and dose), the expected actions and side effects of the medications to be administered, and how to monitor the effects of the medications. - Before administering a medication, the LIP or appropriate health care professional administering the medication advises the patient, or if appropriate, the patient's family about any potential clinically significant adverse reaction, and/or other concerns about administering a new medication. - Documentation of above information is placed in the EMR.